shakeel-data/retail-performance-analysis-sql/README.md

   - It offers valuable insights into peak performance periods and customer buying behavior, supporting more informed and strategic business decisions.

 ## 🛠️ Technologies and Tools
-- **SQL (PostgreSQL Syntax)**
-  - Querying, cleaning, exploring, and analyzing transactional data
-- **Database Management System**
-  - PgAdmin used for data management and executing SQL scripts
-- **Retail Sales Dataset**
-  - Custom-imported CSV file representing real-world retail transaction data
+**Retail Sales Dataset** – Real-world transactional data (CSV) **PostgreSQL (SQL)** – Data cleaning, exploration, and analysis **PgAdmin** – Database management and SQL execution

 ## 🏁 Conclusion
 This project provides a comprehensive and practical introduction to SQL, designed specifically for aspiring data analysts.
-It covers the entire process, including database creation, structured data loading, careful data cleaning, and thorough exploratory data analysis (EDA).The results of this project can be vital in identifying revenue opportunities, improving customer targeting strategies, optimizing inventory management, and supporting overall business growth.
-It serves not only as a technical exercise but also as a real-world application of SQL to address business challenges.
+It covers the entire process, including database creation, structured data loading, careful data cleaning, and thorough **exploratory data analysis (EDA)**.The results of this project can be vital in identifying revenue opportunities, **improving customer targeting strategies**, optimizing inventory management, and supporting** overall business growth.** It serves not only as a technical exercise but also as a real-world application of SQL to address business challenges.